ahmetomerv/ahmetomerv.github.io/content/blog/host-gatsby-on-github-page-with-custom-domains/index.md

 date: "2021-02-03T12:19:03.284Z"
 ---

 Now, there are many posts and informations about the topic but for my case, I had to stick pieces together from many places to get this simple site up.
-For starters, I'm assuming you've already purchased a domain name and have a GitHub account.
-If not, it's fairly easy to set up an account and buy a domain.
+For starters, I'm assuming you've already purchased a domain name, have a GitHub account and Node installed.
+If not, it's fairly easy to do all that following official docs.
+And for the domain, of course, you need money.

 _Note:_ This post isn't Gatsby-specific except for few details and is applicable to basically any static site to be hosted with custom domains on GitHub Pages.
 And for this case I'm using GoDaddy, but the main points hold the same for other providers as well.